Ann-Margret: Decline in fortunes and European sojourn (1965–1969)

-Ann-Margret starred in The Cincinnati Kid in 1965 opposite Steve McQueen which was her first hit after four flops in a row.
-She also co-starred along with her friend Dean Martin in the spy spoof Murderers' Row (1966).
-Finally, she starred as the lead character in The Swinger in 1966 with Tony Franciosa.
-One critic argued "his film, a vehicle geared entirely around Ann-Margret’s talents, came close to killing her Hollywood career more than any other by virtue of its sheer incompetence."

-Her red hair color (she is a "natural brunette") was the idea of Sydney Guilaroff, a hairdresser who changed the hair color of other famous actresses such as Lucille Ball.

-She was offered the title role in Cat Ballou (1965), but her manager turned it down without telling her.
-In March 1966, Ann-Margret and entertainers Chuck Day and Mickey Jones teamed up for a USO tour to entertain United States servicemen in remote parts of Vietnam and other parts of South-East Asia.
-Ann-Margret, Day, and Jones reunited in November 2005 for an encore of this tour for veterans and troops at Nellis Air Force Base, Nevada.
+Ann-Margret starred in four films in 1966.
+Made in Paris, the first of these, was a fashion-focused romantic comedy in which Ann-Margret received top billing.
+FilmInk attributes its box office failure to "dodgy writing and uninspiring male leads".
+A month after its release, she teamed up with entertainers Chuck Day and Mickey Jones for a USO tour to entertain U.S. servicemen in South Vietnam and other parts of South-East Asia.
+A moderately successful remake of the classic John Ford Western Stagecoach followed, with Ann-Margret essaying the role of a prostitute.
+She then starred in the "hopelessly confused" sex comedy The Swinger which, in Stephen Vagg's words, "came close to killing her Hollywood career more than any other [film] by virtue of its sheer incompetence."
+Ann-Margret ended 1966 by featuring in the hit Dean Martin–starrer Murderers' Row, a spy spoof.
+Looking at Ann-Margret's uneven draw at the box office, Vagg points out that after Viva Las Vegas, her roles in hit films "had been parts any girl could have played" but the star vehicles that were tailored for her were all flops.

-During a lull in her film career in July 1967, Ann-Margret gave her first live performance in Las Vegas, with her husband Roger Smith (whom she had married in 1967) taking over as her manager after that engagement.
+During a lull in her film career in July 1967, Ann-Margret gave her first live performance in Las Vegas, with her husband Roger Smith (whom she had married that May) taking over as her manager after that engagement.
 Elvis Presley and his entourage came to see her during the show's five-week run and celebrate backstage.
 According to Ann-Margret's autobiography, Presley sent her a guitar-shaped floral arrangement for each of her Vegas openings.
-After the first Vegas run ended, she followed with a CBS television special The Ann-Margret Show, produced and directed by David Winters on December 1, 1968, with guest-stars Bob Hope, Jack Benny, Danny Thomas, and Carol Burnett.
+After the first Vegas run ended, she followed with a CBS television special The Ann-Margret Show, produced and directed by David Winters on 1 December 1968, with guest-stars Bob Hope, Jack Benny, Danny Thomas, and Carol Burnett.
 Then, she returned to Saigon as part of Hope's Christmas show.
-A second CBS television special followed, Ann-Margret: From Hollywood With Love, directed and choreographed by David Winters and produced and distributed by Winters' company Winters-Rosen, with guest-stars Dean Martin and Lucille Ball.
+A second CBS television special followed, Ann-Margret: From Hollywood With Love, produced, directed and choreographed by David Winters, with guest-stars Dean Martin and Lucille Ball.
 David Winters and the show were nominated for a Primetime Emmy in Outstanding Choreography.